-Notwithstanding any provisions of the Collective Agreement or any special agreements appended thereto, section 4.6 of the Canadian Model dated October 2005 will not be applied by agreement.
+Notwithstanding any provisions of the Collective Agreement or any special agreements appended thereto, section 4.6 of the Canadian Model will not be applied by agreement.
 If applied to a worker dispatched by the Union, it will be applied or deemed to be applied unilaterally by the Employer.
-The Union retains the right to grieve any imposition of random testing in accordance with the Grievance Procedure set out in Article 17.00 of the Collective Agreement.
+The Union retains the right to grieve the legality of any imposition of random testing in accordance with the Grievance Procedure set out in this Collective Agreement.

-3 Mandatory Assessment and Dispatch Conditions
+3 Site Access Testing and Dispatch Conditions

-Notwithstanding any provisions of the Collective Agreement or any special agreements appended thereto, section 4.7 of the Canadian Model dated October 2005 will not be applied by agreement.
+Notwithstanding any provisions of the Collective Agreement or any special agreements appended thereto, section 4.7 of the Canadian Model will not be applied by agreement.
 If applied to a worker dispatched by the Union, it will be applied or deemed to be applied unilaterally by the Employer.
-The Union retains the right to grieve any imposition of site access testing in accordance with the Grievance Procedure set out in Article 17.00 of the Collective Agreement.
+The Union retains the right to grieve the legality of any imposition of site access testing in accordance with the Grievance Procedure set out in this Collective Agreement.

 If the Employer acting independently or as agent of the owner or if the owner itself imposes site access testing, section 5.5 of the Canadian Model dated October 2005 will not be applicable to testing pursuant to section 4.7.
-In addition, neither the Union nor the individual will be under any obligation under the Canadian Model dated October 2005 with respect to such a positive test.
+In addition, neither the Union nor the individual will be under any obligation under the Canadian Model with respect to such a positive test.